On this page

 In the Netherlands, taxi drivers need a taxi driver's diploma.
 There are several types of exams (in Dutch) for obtaining a taxi driver’s diploma from the Central Office for Motor Vehicle Driver Testing (Centraal Bureau Rijvaardigheidsbewijzen, CBR).
 It depends on which specific taxi driver's card you want to apply for:

-- Full taxi driver's card: for all types of taxi transport.
+- Full taxi driver's card: for all types of taxi transport (in Dutch).

-- Limited taxi driver's card: if you drive regular passengers, on set routes and at regular times.
+- Limited taxi driver's card: if you drive regular passengers, on set routes and at regular times (in Dutch).

-- Target group transport: for contract transport of elderly people, children and people with an impairment.
+- Target group transport: for contract transport of elderly people, children and people with an impairment (in Dutch).

 You apply to the Central Office for Motor Vehicle Driver Testing (CBR, in Dutch) for the examination.

 Your behaviour as a taxi driver is continuously screened.
-If you commit a criminal offense, such as an assault or driving under the influence of alcohol, your driver's card will be withdrawn.
+You can also take a course in social skills for taxi drivers.
+If you commit a criminal offence, such as an assault or driving under the influence of alcohol, your driver's card will be withdrawn.

 Taxi on-board computer